adrian154/blog/blogposts/decompiling-mc.md

 java -jar quiltflower-1.8.1.jar <remapped JAR> src/
 ```

 Quiltflower decompiles fairly quickly; on my computer, the entire process finished in under a minute.
-(It'll go even faster if you don't accidentally decompile the obfuscated JAR instead of the remapped one).
+(It'll go even faster if you don't accidentally decompile the obfuscated JAR instead of the remapped one&hellip;).
 Once your decompiler is finished, you'll be greeted with a folder containing the full source code of Minecraft!

 <aside>